 If you have Crohn’s Disease (CD) or Ulcerative Colitis (UC), then you know that stress makes it worse.
 Sometimes dramatically so.
 It happens because of the gut-brain axis.
 That is why everybody with IBD, using Aloeride in their management of Crohn’s Disease or Ulcerative Colitis or not, benefits from starting every day with a zero-cost breathing/relaxation technique that sets the tone for the rest of the day.
 Nobody’s life is exempt from challenges (with IBD you have a significant serving of those already) and this proven coping method is too good not to include in your life.
 Why and how to do this is fully explained with our compliments.
 The benefits are known from proper research and how well you can relax (you increasing your parasympathethic nervous tone) can be measured in real-time via Heart Rate Variability Analysis.

 Probiotics help to increase the quantity of good gut bacteria and in doing so, they affect how the bowel behaves.
 The problem for many people -even healthcare providers can get befuddled by it- is to know which probiotic to go for.
 It is a massive industry set to exceed 64 Billion US Dollars by 2023.
-Akin to what you could read in www.aloeride.com/aloe-vera-only-present-on-label/, not all probiotics are good or appropriate.
+Akin to what you could read in www.aloeride.com/when-aloe-vera-is-only-present-on-the-label/, not all probiotics are good or appropriate.
 So our view is to stick with tried and tested throughout the Ages remedies.
-The best probiotics in that sense is kefir.
+The best probiotics in that sense is double fermented milk kefir (or double fermented yoghurt as used in the Specific Carbohydrate Diet).
 It has a key role in a singularly effective, broad approach that may not be aimed specifically at IBD , but these four tips from it specifically do.

-For fullness of information, the lady in this article started Aloeride in 2004 which coincided with a very dramatic improvement in her quality of life until 2010 when she had the surgical intervention which statistics indicate 75% of Crohn’s Disease patients need.
-In 2004 contextual information wasn’t provided outside of the clinic, it is now.
+For fullness of information, the lady in the Prima magazine article started Aloeride in 2004 which coincided with a very dramatic improvement in her quality of life until 2010 when she had the surgical intervention which statistics indicate 75% of Crohn’s Disease patients need.
+In 2004 contextual information wasn’t provided outside of the MD’s clinic.
+It is now.
 All of the above Inflammatory Bowel Disease suggestions are advisory only, when in doubt ask your physician.